jmandel/interop-2019-nprms/ehi-export.md

 ## Key Recommendation

-*ONC should require that certified EHRs support full EHI export via patient-accessible API, even without standardizing the API or the data payloads.*
+*ONC should require that certified EHRs support full EHI export via patient-accessible API, even without standardizing the API or the data payloads.
+This will meet the Cures intent for API access.*

 ## Eventually, industry can then drive toward common practices, like...